 My playlist started off fairly obscure but after 10 or so gigs I learned that it’s OK in moderation but folk like to hear stuff they know.
 Now I play songs people know but I don’t want to play run of the mill acoustic ballads, I want to play great songs so there is a slight twist – it’s only me so I’ve rearranged the music differently to fit with what I can do… it now ranges from Echo and the Bunnymen to Abba to Dionne Warwick.
 I still do some country blues and songs from my hero Bert Janch: think disco/folk/punk/blues.

-Have I said why the Alzheimer’s Society?
+Have I said why the Alzheimer’s Research UK?
 It’s a terrible disease and awful if you have it – we need high quality research now.
 It’s massively under funded at the moment.
 I can’t begin to express the journey that my wonderful wife, Nicky and her father, Paul have been on over the last ten or twelve years.
 We can do better, and we should do better.
 I’ve heard some disturbing views and opinions from bright people who should know better but the fact is dementia is my generation’s burden and we need to bear it better.